padilla-lab/Padilla-Lab-Website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Engineering lipid materials for nucleic acid delivery · Stanford University
+subtitle: Writing the Rules of RNA Nanomedicine · Stanford University

 profile:
   align: right